A 1-bit quantum filter for particle trajectory reconstruction: Methods

 \item[Step 3: Conditional Logic] We apply a Zero-Controlled NOT gate on the ancilla, flipping $\ket{0}_A \to \ket{1}_A$ only when the time register is $\ket{0}_T$.
 The relative phase relationship is preserved, but now entangled with the ancilla register:

 \item[Step 4: Uncomputation] To disentangle the time register, we apply the inverse of the phase estimation circuit (Inverse QPE).
-This restores the time register to $\ket{0}_T$, leaving the system state entangled only with the ancilla.
-We can now group the terms based on the state of the ancilla register:
+This sequence consists of applying a Hadamard gate, the inverse controlled time evolution $C(e^{-i\mathbf{A}t})$, and a final Hadamard gate to the time register.
+Applying this sequence to $\ket{\Psi_3}$ yields the exact full intermediate state:

+This explicit expansion demonstrates how the time register is restored.
+For the combinatorial noise subspace ($j \in Noise$), our specific choice of evolution time $t = \pi/\lambda_c$ ensures the time register perfectly uncomputes to $\ket{0}_T$ and is entirely isolated into the rejected $\ket{0}_A$ state.
+For the signal subspace ($\lambda_j \neq \lambda_c$), the uncomputation splits across the time register with minor phase leakage.
+The idealized target state projected onto the successfully uncomputed $\ket{0}_T$ subspace is grouped as:

 \item[Step 5: Measurement \& Filtration] Finally, we measure the ancilla.
 Our specific choice of $t = \pi / \lambda_c$ ensures that for noise eigenvalues ($\lambda = \lambda_c$), the probability of triggering the signal flag vanishes: